zenith movement collective staff

 owner & director

 I discovered my love for teaching early on.
-At 13, I began assistant teaching, and quickly transitioned into leading classes of my own.
-While I have a deep appreciation for dance as an art form, my true passion lies in education.
-There is nothing quite like the challenge — and the joy — of helping young dancers grow into confident, creative artists.
+At 13 I began assistant teaching and quickly transitioned into leading classes of my own.
+While I have a deep appreciation for my personal journey as a dancer, my true passion lies in education.
+There is nothing quite like the challenge — and the joy — of helping young dancers grow into confident creative artists.

 Now back in St. Louis, I’m proud to launch Zenith Movement Collective — a high-level training space for dancers seeking elite instruction in a supportive, growth-driven environment.
-At Zenith, our goal is to foster both exceptional technique and exceptional character.
-I believe in structure, discipline, and artistic exploration — and champion kindness, leadership, and collaboration.
+At Zenith, our goal is to foster both exceptional technique and exceptional character while balancing the ever-changing needs of young people.

 I am honored to be a mentor, a guide, and a safe space for the next generation of artists.